unitaryfund/unitary.fund/posts/_markdown/2022_dynamical_decoupling_in_mitiq.md

 ---

-The Unitary Fund team is excited to announce the addition of dynamical decoupling features to Mitiq, the open-source quantum toolbox in Python that mitigate errors of NISQ devices.
+The Unitary Fund team is excited to announce the addition of dynamical decoupling features to Mitiq, the open-source quantum toolbox in Python that mitigates errors of NISQ devices.

 Dynamical decoupling is a technique originally developed at the pulse level and in order to make it straightforward to apply also with most gate-based quantum computers and simulators, the Mitiq community has designed a **digital dynamical decoupling** (DDD) module for Mitiq, `mitiq.ddd`.